 But at the risk of sounding cocky again--and it's not, it's just the opposite, you'll see--I reread "War Crimes" today and was blown away.
 Not that I think I'm so good, but that I don't know where the hell that story came from.
 Even if nobody ever publishes it, if I could write like that every day, I would be beyond ecstatic.
 There's all these neat places where something early in the story resonates beautifully with something later, and I think, how the hell did I do that?
 If I could write like that every day, I'd feel legit.
 I'd feel like I'm not a pretentious knob calling myself a writer, regardless of whether I ever sell a work.
 Because that was a story I'd like to read.

 But I can't write like that.
 I seem to have one flash of brilliance every two or three years, at best.
-I'm sure the conventional advice is to keep trying, and of course I will do so.
-But damn.

 I've got a handful of other stories sitting around in my hard drive, but I'm going to wait on them a bit.
 I'm so impressed with the way Baen seems to work, with the fact that I can get a crit, if nothing else, that I'm inclined to give them first dibs on my stories.